Dewalt-arch/pimpmykali/README.md

 # Writeups / Honorable Mentions
   - ip3c4c_n00b https://ip3c4c.com/2202_homelab_vmware/

+# Revision 1.5.9 - gowitness update
+  - due to a new line error, pimpmykali is now hardcoded to pull gowitness 2.4.1 until the new line error in gowitness 2.4.2 is resolved.

 # Revision 1.5.8 - fixed-http-shellshock.nse
   - updated script to obtain file from pimpmykali github